Long thin covers and nuclear dimension: Introduction

+{\textup{(\theenumi)}} \item we furthermore have a choice of a point $x_l$, such that for $k=-n,-n+1,\ldots,n $, the distance between the point $\alpha^k(x_l)$ is less than $\delta$ away from any point in the support of $\mu_k^{(l)}$. \end{enumerate} Here the labels stand for ``orthogonal'', ``invariant'', ``thin'', and ``equivariant''.
+The last two conditions are not part of the definition of finite Rokhlin dimension, and indeed this version of Rokhlin dimension (which essentially amounts to the LTC dimension) is strictly stronger.
+For example, it implies that the space must have finite covering dimension.
+We are being deliberately imprecise here \textemdash\ there are additional requirements (see Proposition~\ref{prop:ltc-dim}), but we omit them for the purpose of this discussion.

-The notation above is intended to be close to that which has been used in papers involving Rokhlin dimension, and is therefore repeated for the purpose of the introduction, so as to help the reader who may be familiar with Rokhlin dimension methods.
+The notation above is intended to be close to what has been used in papers involving the Rokhlin dimension, and is therefore repeated for the purpose of the introduction, so as to help the reader who may be familiar with Rokhlin dimension methods.
 However, we caution the reader that we use different notation in the actual proofs in this paper.
-To go from what's described in the introduction to what appears in the actual proof, we may in fact have several disjoint towers corresponding to the same color, we'll use $\Cose[LTC]$ to denote an open set which is roughly the union of all open supports of a tower (which will be an open set in some cover $\Coseco[LTC]$), and the sum of the elements in this tower will be denoted by $\Po[LTC]_{\Cose[LTC]}^{(r)}$, with $r$ denoting the color.
-We will have a \emph{nearby orbit selection function} $\Ne[LTC]_{\Cose[LTC]} \colon \Cose[LTC] \to X$, so that the image of $\Ne[LTC]_{\Cose[LTC]}$ will be the collection denoted $\{\alpha^k(x)\}_{k=-n,\ldots,n}$ above.
+To go from what is described in the introduction to what appears in the actual proof, we may in fact have several disjoint towers corresponding to the same color, we will use $\Cose[LTC]$ to denote an open set which is roughly the union of all open supports of a tower (such $\Cose$'s will form an open cover $\Coseco[LTC]$), and the sum of the elements in towers of color $r$ will be denoted by $\Po[LTC]^{(r)}$.
+For each such $\Cose[LTC]$, we will have a \emph{near orbit selection function} $\Ne[LTC]_{\Cose[LTC]} \colon \Cose[LTC] \to X$, so that the image of $\Ne[LTC]_{\Cose[LTC]}$ will be the collection denoted $\{\alpha^k(x)\}_{k=-n,\ldots,n}$ above.
 For now, we maintain this ad-hoc notation for the purpose of the introduction.

 We illustrate this in the following image.
-The blobs are intended to indicate the open supports of $f_k^{(l)}$ (for a given chosen $l$), and $x = x_l$.
-We stress that we do not require that the supports get mapped exactly one to the other, so the picture is not that of a topological Rokhlin tower.
-The point $x$ gives us a selection of a nearby orbit, which behaves like this Rokhlin tower.
-The point $x$ need not be contained within the support, but merely be near it, and it may well be - as illustrated - that some translates of $x$ under the relevant group elements will be inside the support and some may be outside.
+The blobs are intended to indicate the open supports of $\mu_k^{(l)}$ (for a given chosen $l$), and $x = x_l$.
+We stress that we do not require that the supports get mapped exactly one to the other, so the picture is not that of an open tower or a topological Rokhlin tower.
+The point $x$ gives us a selection of a nearby orbit, which behaves like this ``Rokhlin tower''.
+The point $x$ need not be contained within the support, but merely be near it, and it may well be \textemdash\ as illustrated \textemdash\ that some translates of $x$ under the relevant group elements will be inside the support and some may be outside.
 This flexibility turns out to be useful when we try to give upper bounds for the resulting dimension concept.